entelect-incubator/.NET/Phase 5/Step 1/README.md

 public bool BustCache { get; set; } = false;
 ```

-This will cache the request to memory if it doesn't exists.
+This will cache the request to memory if it doesn't exist.
 When you change anything on the database it will bust the cache.

 ```cs
 namespace Pezza.DataAccess.Data